greim/reglib/README.markdown

         color:green;
     }

-...remains in effect for the lifetime of the page.
+...remains in effect for the lifetime of the page even if popup links are continually being added and removed.

 ### RegExp-Like Selectors